 4. Christophe Robin –

-WARNING: Whatever you do, do not use coconut oil in your hair!
+WARNING: Whatever you do, do not use coconut oil out of the jar/container/whatever it is, in your hair!
 For some reason I believed it when I saw girls on YouTube raving about coconut oil hair masks, I must have watched 10 before doing it.
 Ask any hair professional, and none will tell you that using a cooking oil in your hair is going to be a good thing for your precious hair.
 It really damaged my hair and definitely made my hair very weak and dry.

 MY TOP TIPS FROM THESE EXPERTS:

-1. Always spray a leave in conditioner in your hair- There are so many good ones from the brands I put above (virtue
+1. Try and use a leave in conditioner in your hair- There are so many good ones from the brands I put above (virtue

 3. Wrap your hair in a soft tee shirt and not a towel when drying (towels rip your hair strands and your old sorority shirt will feel way better)